-Dr Michael R. Templeton is a chartered civil engineer and Reader in Public Health Engineering in the Department of Civil and Environmental Engineering at Imperial College London.
-His research focuses on the occurrence and control of chemical and biological contaminants in water, innovative water treatment and sanitation technologies, and effective water supply and sanitation interventions in low-income countries.
-He is a Fellow of the Institution of Civil Engineers and has served on several technical advisory panels, including the Water Quality and Health Technical Advisory Group of the World Health Organization, the Water Supply and Quality Panel of the Chartered Institution of Water and Environmental Management, and the Sanitation and Water Management in Developing Countries Specialist Group of the International Water Association.
-He is an Associate Editor of the Royal Society of Chemistry journal Environmental Science: Water Research and Technology.
+Michael R. Templeton is Professor of Public Health Engineering in the Department of Civil and Environmental Engineering at Imperial College London.
+His research focuses on addressing public health challenges related to water supply and sanitation.
+He is a Fellow of the Institution of Civil Engineers and has served on strategic advisory groups and technical review panels for the World Health Organization, the Ethiopian Federal Ministry of Health, the UK Research and Innovation Global Challenges Research Fund, and the Swedish Research Council.
 He is also the Director of Undergraduate Studies for the Department of Civil and Environmental Engineering.
 He holds a bachelor's degree with honours in engineering science and a PhD in civil-environmental engineering, both from the University of Toronto.

 et al., 2016, School water, sanitation, and hygiene, soil-transmitted helminths, and schistosomes: national mapping in Ethiopia, PLOS Neglected Tropical Diseases, Vol:10:e0004515, ISSN:1935-2735